restic/restic/doc/developer_information.rst

  * The environment variables (mostly ``$GOOS``, ``$GOARCH``, ``$CGO_ENABLED``)

-In addition, The compressed ZIP files for Windows depends on the modification timestamp of the binary contained in it.
+In addition, The compressed ZIP files for Windows depends on the modification timestamp and filename of the binary contained in it.
 In order to reproduce the exact same ZIP file every time, we update the timestamp of the file ``VERSION`` in the source code archive and set the timezone to Europe/Berlin.

 In the following example, we'll use the file ``restic-0.10.0.tar.gz`` and Go 1.15.2 to reproduce the released binaries.